hassankhalil33/task-manager-frontend/README.md

 ### `npm install`
 ### `npm start`

-This is a Simple UI for Super Admins to Test Out the Main Project https://github.com/hassankhalil33/task-manager-backend
+This is a Simple UI done in REACT for Super Admins to Test Out the Main Project https://github.com/hassankhalil33/task-manager-backend

 SuperAdmin Credentials:

 email: Hassan@gmail.com

 password: Hassan33